Fit as a Mama Bear

 As a Certified Nutrition Coach, I truly believe that it’s better to indulge your cravings (within reason!) than avoid them.
 It’s the premise behind my Strong and Sweet Protein Guide.

-This peanut butter protein bark helps busy moms do just that.
+This peanut butter protein bark along with protein buckeyes, help busy moms do just that.
 You can enjoy it out of the freezer and having some on hand makes for a quick craving buster.

 Why You'll Love This Recipe